The SBA announced PPP changes, here’s what lenders need to do.

 2. Ensuring that the documents match the identity of the borrower and represent the appropriate time period.

 Step 2 is fairly self-explanatory.
 A further step in ensuring that the documentation is accurate.
-Rather than having to manually review each supporting document, for each borrower, Ocrolus automates the process.
+Rather than having to manually review each supporting document, for each borrower, Ocrolus automates the process with our document automation software.

 This is achieved through header extraction, extracting the likes of SSN, EIN, borrower name, and address.
 Each of these is matched to the specific borrower.